msfninja/schedule/README.md

 A brief description of what every module is used for:

  - `ip`: the `ip` module is used solely for one purpose&#8212;retrieve the server's IP address.
-It is not used for any IP logging or anything similar as it may seem.
-Schedule does not keep any personal/identifiable user data logs, and you can verify that in the source code.
+It is not used for any internet protocol addresses logging or anything similar as it may seem.
+Schedule does not keep any personal or possbily identifiable user data logs, or any logs at all, and you can verify that in the source code.
  - `yaml`: the `yaml` module is used to parse YAML files.
 An example can be the `config.yml` file in the root directory of the project, which holds various configuration properties for Schedule that are read by the `server/server.js` file.
- - `uuid`: the `uuid` module is used to generate universally unique IDs.
+ - `uuid`: the `uuid` module is used to generate universally unique identifiers.
 An example usage is using them as tokens for user sessions and similar activities.
  - `colors`: the `colors` module is really just used to style text output in the console, and that's what it's supposed to be used for.

+ If you already read through the [repsitory cloning](#repository-cloning) and [git installation](#git-installation) sections, you can skip to [this section](#initial-configuration).

 ### Git Installation